-July 12, 2011 – The Center reached a landmark agreement with the Fish and Wildlife Service compelling the agency to move forward in the protection process for 757 species, including the Jollyville Plateau salamander.
+July 12, 2011 – The Center reached a landmark agreement with the Service compelling the agency to move forward in the protection process for 757 species, including the Jollyville Plateau salamander.

 January 9, 2012 – The Center and Save Our Springs Alliance formally notified the Service once again of our intent to sue the agency for failing to provide emergency Endangered Species Act protection to the salamander.